 - People with cystic fibrosis.

-If you have a risk factor, it doesn’t mean you have or develop keratomalacia.
+If you have a risk factor, it doesn’t mean you have developed Keratomalacia.
 However, it is a good idea to talk to your doctor about conditions in which you are in a risk group.

-Measures to prevent vitamin A deficiency and keratomalacia include ensuring adequate nutrition through a balanced diet containing adequate protein and vitamin A or carotenes.
+Measures to prevent vitamin A deficiency and Keratomalacia include ensuring adequate nutrition through a balanced diet containing sufficient protein and vitamin A or carotenes.

-In some cases, routine preventive (prophylactic) vitamin A supplementation may also be required, such as for people with impaired vitamin A absorption, storage, or transport.
+In some cases, routine preventive (prophylactic) vitamin A supplementation may also be required for people with impaired absorption, storage, or transport.

-In developing countries where keratomalacia is a major cause of blindness, regular prophylactic vitamin A supplementation is recommended in children at appropriate doses, as determined by age and other factors.
+In developing countries where Keratomalacia is a significant cause of blindness, regular prophylactic vitamin A supplementation is recommended in children at appropriate doses, as determined by age and other factors.

 Also, babies who are allergic to milk should receive adequate vitamin A in replacement formulas.

-Parents should speak with pediatricians about the proper steps to ensure that their children receive sufficient levels of vitamin A and other necessary nutrients from their diets.
+Parents should speak with pediatricians about the proper steps to ensure that their children receive sufficient vitamin A and other necessary nutrients from their diets.

-Experts also advise the administration of appropriate doses of vitamin A for children who are at risk for vitamin A deficiency and who develop certain viral infections, such as measles.
+Experts also advise administering appropriate doses of vitamin A to children at risk for vitamin A deficiency and who develop certain viral infections, such as measles.